Top 10 Budgeting Tools for 2025: Best Apps and Software

 5. GoodBudget – Digital Envelope Budgeting System

-GoodBudget is based on the envelope budgeting system, where you set aside money for specific categories.
-Unlike some apps, it doesn’t automatically sync with your bank, so you enter transactions manually.
-This encourages you to stay involved in your budgeting.
-It’s great for couples and families who want to budget together, as you can share envelopes across multiple devices.
+Envelope system is a budgeting method where expenses are categorized and an envelope is provided to keep money for that category of expense for example food, transport or grocery category.
+GoodBudget is based on this system, where you set aside money for specific categories.
+Unlike some apps like Mint, it doesn’t automatically sync with your bank, so there is the need to enter transactions manually.
+It is a great budgeting app for couples, families and friends budget together as they can share envelopes across multiple devices.

 6. Personal Capital – Budgeting Plus Investment Tracking